kim-uittenhove/Coregraph-Preprocessing-Feature-Extraction/README.md

 - `doc/` : PDF documentation of feature extraction method

 ## License
-Distributed under the UNIL–CHUV research-use-only license, which permits usage by academic and research institutions in non-commercial contexts.
-Commercial use requires prior written consent from UNIL–CHUV (PACTT). - see the LICENSE file for details.
+This code is released under the UNIL–CHUV Software License Agreement for Academic Non-Commercial Research Purposes Only.
+See the [LICENSE](LICENSE) file for the complete terms and conditions.

 ## Acknowledgments
 We thank François Beaune (GitHub: @dictoon) for his valuable support in testing and debugging the data acquisition software, for coordinating with the WACOM development team, and for providing insightful feedback on potential algorithmic approaches.